hadronized/codingame-unleash-the-geek/README.md

   value but started at 20 ore units.
 Also, I stop burrying radars if the number of radars goes up to ten.
 This is a potential flaw: if an ennemy destroys one of my radar, I’ll have to detect it and replace it if it’s needed, but currently, we don’t care (I think).
-- [ ] Detect when a player burry a trap.
+- [x] Detect when a player burries a trap.
 We need to think how we’re supposed to detect that.
 It should be doable by storing the last position of every enemy unit along with its speed: if the last speed was 0 and the enemy is now moving straight to the left, it’s very likely the previous cell was an ore vein.